josdejong/tabular-json/src/content/pages/index.md

 - There are quite some different CSV variants, and these variants can be incompatible with each other.
 All these ambiguities are the main reason making it difficult to work with CSV: it is simple but not well standardized.
 - The control characters are: `\"`, `\\`, `\/`, `\b`, `\f`, `\n`, `\r`, `\t`.
 - It can a Tabular-JSON file containing tabular data may look the same as a CSV file with the same data.
-Still, they are _not_ compatible because of the differences in escaping.[friends_100k.csv](../../../../../data/friends_100k.csv)
+Still, they are _not_ compatible because of the differences in escaping.

 ## Differences between NDJSON and Tabular-JSON